flawnson/Fulcrum-Gateway/README.md

 | Winston              | Our choice of logging framework                                                                                                                         | N/A |

 ## Structure
-The frontend aesthetic is built to mimic Kahoot, and the directory structure follows atomic design principles.
+The frontend structure is designed to mimic Kahoot, and the directory structure follows atomic design principles.
-The backend design is built with the axiom; all queuers belong to a queue, and all queues belong to an organizer.
+The backend design is built with the simple hierarchy; all queuers belong to a queue, and all queues belong to an organizer.

 ## Installation
 Once you've git cloned the repo: